TRIAL BY FIRE

 Note, as best I can tell, they wrote that in 2013.
 So in rough terms they are projecting around 2029 we may exceed 565 gigatonnes of carbon.

 But there’s a little more to it.
-We recently eclipsed 400 ppm of CO2 concentration in the atmosphere, which was identified by the Stockholm Resilience Centre as one of the nine planetary boundaries.
+We recently eclipsed 400 ppm of CO2 concentration in the atmosphere, which is far above the safe zone of 350 ppm or less.
+This 350 ppm boundary was identified by the Stockholm Resilience Centre and is widely regarded as the established high bar limit, and was published in both a 2009 Nature article and in a 2015 Science article.

 Also, the 350.org projection does not include animal agriculture GHGs, which comprises at least 30-51% of GHG emissions.
 Even if fossil fuels are brought to zero, we will exceed our 565 gigatonnes of carbon limit by 2030 from animal agriculture alone.
 (Oppenlander, Richard A. Food Choice and Sustainability: Why Buying Local, Eating Less Meat, and Taking Baby Steps Won’t Work. .
 Minneapolis, MN : Langdon Street, 2013.
 Print.
 Source: calculation is based on analyses that 51% of GHG are attributed to animal ag.)